-When we completed our first Pulse survey of St John people in several years in June 2020, we were pleased to see positive levels of pride in the organisation but concerned to find a relatively low proportion (51%) felt that they could speak up and that they would be listened to.
-While a set of feelings potentially exacerbated by an extended period of crisis response with an inevitable reliance on aspects of command and control management, the survey results spoke to a wider need to review our culture as a charity and deliver a meaningful programme of work that could build on the positive changes already made in recent years.
+When we completed our first Pulse survey of St John people The onset of the first national lockdown was a rude in several years in June 2020, we were pleased to see reminder that whilst our operating model has proven positive levels of pride in the organisation but concerned to successful in recent years, our financial sustainability find a relatively low proportion (51%) felt that they could remained overly reliant on a single significant revenue speak up and that they would be listened to.
+While a set source - our workplace training enterprise.
+We had already of feelings potentially exacerbated by an extended period begun efforts to diversify our revenue, with fundraising of crisis response with an inevitable reliance on aspects success in 2020 and the positive performance of our of command and control management, the survey results ambulance operations representing promising green shoots. spoke to a wider need to review our culture as a charity and But this is a critical area for us to continue to address in the deliver a meaningful programme of work that could build on remainder of this strategy period against the backdrop of the positive changes already made in recent years. the uncertainty created by the continuing pandemic.